markusgiesen/rdQuery/readme.txt

 ### Files, folders and purpose
+ * **ToolbarDemo.zip** - THIS IS IT.
+The OpenText demo CMS project that shows you how to use the plugin.
  * **ProjectName/customStyleAndJS/edit.js** - This file allows for CMS specific Javascript actions within your CMS project
  * **ProjectName/customStyleAndJS/edit.css** - This file allows for CMS specific CSS rules within your CMS project
  * **ProjectName/rqljs/css** - This folder contains CSS files to style the custom reddots and the toolbar within CMS content pages.